Markovian randomized equilibria for general Markovian Dynkin games in discrete time: Abstract

 \section{Abstract}

-We study a general formulation of the classical two-player Dynkin game in a Markovian discrete time setting.
-We show that an appropriate class of mixed, i.e., randomized, strategies in this context are \textit{Markovian randomized stopping times}, which correspond to stopping at any given state with a state-dependent probability.
-One main result is an explicit characterization of Wald-Bellman type for Nash equilibria based on this notion of randomization.
-In particular, this provides a novel characterization for randomized equilibria for the zero-sum game, which we use, e.g., to establish a new condition for the existence and construction of pure equilibria, to obtain necessary and sufficient conditions for the non-existence of pure strategy equilibria, and to construct an explicit example with a unique mixed, but no pure equilibrium.
-We also provide existence and characterization results for the symmetric specification of our game.
+We study a general formulation of the classical two-player Dynkin game in a discrete time Markovian setting.
+We identify an appropriate class of mixed strategies -- \textit{Markovian randomized stopping times} -- in which players stop at any given state with a state-dependent probability.
+One main result is an explicit characterization of Wald-Bellman-type for Nash equilibria based on this notion of randomization.
+In particular, we derive a novel characterization of randomized equilibria in zero-sum Dynkin games, which we use to (i) establish the existence and explicit construction of Markovian randomized equilibria, (ii) provide necessary and sufficient conditions for the non-existence of pure strategy equilibria, and (iii) construct an example that admits a unique randomized equilibrium but no pure one.
+We also provide existence and characterization results in the symmetric version of our game.
 Finally, we establish existence of a characterizable equilibrium in Markovian randomized stopping times for the general game formulation under the assumption that the state space is countable. \\

 \textbf{Keywords:} Dynkin games, Nash equilibrium, Markovian randomized stopping strategies, subgame perfect equilibrium \\

 \textbf{AMS Subject Classifications:} 91A55, 60G40, 91A15